 Their suit alleged that the truck driver was negligent in the operation of his vehicle and since he was working at the time of the crash his employer should be vicariously liable as well.
 Fearing the consequences of a trial, the defendants decided to settle.
 The plaintiffs received $385,000 from the employer and $25,000 from the truck driver

 A man in his early sixties was driving along a Florida highway when a truck crossed the intersection and smashed right into him.
 The crash crushed many of the bones in his dominant hand that could not be fixed after multiple surgeries.

-In addition to the long term pain and suffering that cost him, he also claimed in the subsequent lawsuit that he was suffering from post traumatic stress disorder and would not be able to continue working at his job that paid him also one hundred thousand dollars a year.
+In addition to the long-term pain and suffering that cost him, he also claimed in the subsequent lawsuit that he had post-traumatic stress disorder and would not be able to continue working at his job that paid him also one hundred thousand dollars a year.
 A jury awarded him $1,862,025 for his injuries.

 2015; CALIFORNIA; $400,000 SETTLEMENT: